Flattop Mountain, Bear Lake Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+2,849' net elevation gain (+2,909' total roundtrip elevation gain)|

 Flattop Mountain - 8.6 Miles Round-Trip

 Flattop Mountain (12,324') is located 4.3 miles from Bear Lake Trailhead in Rocky Mountain National Park.
-The summit could more aptly be described as a long saddle on the Continental Divide between Hallet Peak and Ptarmigan Point.
+The summit is best described as a long, flat saddle on the Continental Divide between Hallet Peak and Ptarmigan Point.
 This level expanse offers a rare opportunity to explore the tundra with relative ease.
 The Flattop Mountain Trail closely follows a route used by native tribes to reach alpine hunting grounds.

-A strenuous climb on well-kept trails leads through diverse forests and open tundra to the summit, with exceptional views and good wildlife viewing throughout:
+A strenuous climb on well-kept trails leads through diverse forests and open tundra to the summit, with exceptional views and wildlife viewing throughought.

 The trail rises quickly over Bear Lake through young aspen to the Odessa Lake - Mill Creek Basin Trail split (.45 miles : 9,725').
 It climbs steadily in a spruce-fir forest to the Flattop Mountain Trail (1.0 mile : 9,965'), which steepens considerably on a rough, winding path.

 Thick timber breaks at Dream Lake Overlook with good views up Glacier Gorge, and of Keyboard of the Winds on Longs Peak's west ridge (1.6 miles : 10,470').